-Ensure the boom is fully retracted, then press the 'Set Fully Retracted Length' button in the menu.
-Next, fully extend the boom and press the 'Set Fully Extended Length' button.
-This simple process is all that is required to calibrate the cable reel to the dimensions of the boom.
+To calibrate the boom length of the machine, first ensure that the boom is fully retracted.
+Once retracted, press the 'Set Fully Retracted' button.
+Then, fully extend the boom and press the 'Set Fully Extended button'.
+Use the arrow keys to page down from retracted to extended.
+The system is now calibrated for the specific boom length of the machine.